 In order to solve the derived equation a numerical method is used.
 This method is known as Generalized Differential Quadrature Method (GDQM) [59-64] which is famous for its simple and low-cost calculations.
-Applying boundary conditions is an outstanding point of this method since the boundary conditions can where $C{ij}^{(n)}$ and N are weighted coefficients matrix and the number of mesh points, respectively.
-Moreover, f can be replaced by u, w, and φ .
-For the first derivation, weighted coefficient matrix is written as:
+Applying the boundary conditions is an outstanding point of this method since the boundary conditions can be imposed simultaneously with the calculations.
+There are no restrictions on the number of mesh points applied for approximation in this method.
+Moreover, the weighted coefficients are derived by simple recurrence relation rather than a set of algebraic equations.
+These two advantages make GDQM a superior method in comparison to other DGM approaches [12, 62, 64, 65].
+The partial derivations of function f with respect to spatial variables at the point x_i are expressed as: